PaddlePaddle/Paddle/paddle/framework/net_design.md

 }
 ```

-Network is designed as the container of operators, to make it more extendable,
+Network is designed as the container of operators. to make it more extendable,
-we decoupling it from the related variable resources.
+we decouple it from the related variable resources.

 `Run(Scope* scope)` takes the scope as a argument so that it can run in different scopes.